W3rni0/RACTF_2020/readme.md

 ![](assets//images//pearl_pearl_pearl_2.png)

-When I started this challenge I immidiatly noticed the similarities it has with a challenge in AngstromCTF 2020 called clam clam clam, in it, a massage was hidden by using a carriage return symbol so when you are connected to the server and the output is printed to the terminal you can't see the message as the symbols makes the terminal overwrite the data in the line, but if you check the actual data printed by the server you can see the message.
+When I started this challenge I immidiatly noticed the similarities it has with a challenge in AngstromCTF 2020 called clam clam clam, in it, a massage was hidden by using a carriage return symbol so when you are connected to the server and the output is printed to the terminal you can't see the message as the symbol makes the terminal overwrite the data in the line, but if you check the actual data printed by the server you can see the message.
 So, I wrote a short script which connects to the server, reads the data and prints it to the screen without special symbols taking effect (and most importantly carriage return), but it didnt work, it's seems that even though there are a lot of carriage return symbols in the data there aren't any hidden messages.
 Then I started thinking about data representation, it seemed that there are a lot of carriage returns without the need of them, even sometimes one after the other, but always after a series of carriage returns there is a new line symbol:

 ![](assets//images//pearl_pearl_pearl_1.png)

-and then it hit me, what if the new line symbol and carriage return symbol reprensts 0 and 1?
+and then it hit me, what if the new line symbol and carriage return symbol reprenst 0 and 1?
 With that in mind, I wrote a short script which creates a empty string, reads until an end of a false flag and check if the symbol afterwards is new line or carriage return and append 0 or 1 to the string accordinaly, in the end it encodes the binary string to ascii characters and prints them:
 ```python 3
 from pwn import remote